hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ```

 * `name`: Nomad automatically determines the name of a Task.
 By default the name
   of a service is $(job-name)-$(task-group)-$(task-name).
-Users can explictly
+Users can explicitly
   name the service by specifying this option.
 If multiple services are defined
-  for a Task then all the services have to be explictly named.
-Nomad will add
+  for a Task then only one task can have the default name, all the services have
-  the prefix $(job-name)-${task-group}-${task-name} prefix to each user defined
+  to be explicitly named.
+Nomad will add the prefix ```$(job-name)-${task-group}-${task-name}```
-  names.
+  prefix to each user defined name.

 * `tags`: A list of tags associated with this Service.

 * `port`: The port indicates the port associated with the Service.
 Users are
-  reruired to specify a valid port label here which they have defined in the
+  required to specify a valid port label here which they have defined in the
   resources block.
 This could be a label to either a dynamic or a static port.
 If
   an incorrect port label is specified, Nomad doesn't register the service with
   Consul.

 * `check`: A check block defines a health check associated with the service.
-  Mutliple check blocks are allowed for a service.
+  Multiple check blocks are allowed for a service.
 Nomad currently supports only
   the `http` and `tcp` Consul Checks.

 ### Check Syntax